pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 ============

 This is a library for event sourcing in Python.
-At its core, this library supports storing and retrieving sequences of items, such as the domain events of event-sourced aggregates in a domain-driven design.
+At its core, this library supports storing and retrieving sequences of events, such as the domain events of event-sourced aggregates in a domain-driven design.
 A variety of schemas and technologies can be used for storing events, and this library supports several of these possibilities.